RifatBinBaccu9/RifatBinBaccu9/README.md

 🏠 &nbsp; Living: Khulna, bangladash.

 ## 💫 About Me
-Fullstack web developer with a solid foundation in web development technologies.
+Web developer with a solid foundation in web development technologies.
 Passionate about problem-solving and continuously expanding technical skills.
 Adept at applying the right tools to the right tasks and solving issues with patience and perseverance.

 🌱 **Currently learning**:
 - Pythone